 Workplaces that actively highlight female leadership, invest in outreach programs, and promote STEM education help break long-standing gender stereotypes.
 Creating an environment where women can thrive, businesses play a crucial role in closing the gender gap, not just today but for the future of the industry.

-Intel reports show they committed $300 million to diversity initiatives, focusing on retaining and advancing women in technology.
+Intel reports show they committed $300 million to inclusion initiatives, focusing on retaining and advancing women in technology.
 The company offers mentorship programs, leadership training, and sponsorship opportunities to ensure that female employees have clear career progression paths.
 As a result, women now make up over 27% of Intel’s technical workforce, a number that continues to grow.

 Siemens has taken a proactive approach by offering flexible work policies, extended parental leave, and subsidised childcare.
-These benefits have led to higher retention rates among female STEM employees and have helped position Siemens as a leader in workplace diversity.
+These benefits have led to higher retention rates among female STEM employees and have helped position Siemens as a leader in workplace inclusions.

 Creating an inclusive workplace is a strategic advantage.
 Companies that invest in benefits supporting women in STEM see higher retention rates, stronger innovation, and improved financial performance.
 Diverse teams bring new perspectives, solve problems more effectively, and contribute to a more dynamic workplace.